Grant Writer/Project Administrator

-Grant Writing – will be responsible for developing a wide variety of project applications for municipalities, schools and not-for-profit agencies.
+Grant Writer – Develop a wide variety of project applications for municipalities, schools and not-for-profit agencies.

-- Review Requests for Proposals (RFP’s) in order to determine if they are applicable to client needs and projects;
+- Research all types of Requests for Proposals (RFP’s) in order to determine if they are applicable to client needs and projects;

-- Discuss program requirements and sources of funds available with client personnel;
+- Discusses program requirements and sources of funds available with client personnel;

 - Develop, coordinate, and write grant proposals for units of local government, school districts, and not-for-profit agencies according to format required and submit application to funding agency in time to meet deadline;

 - Confer with agency personnel affected by proposed grant program/proposal to develop the program goals and objectives, outline how funds are to be used, and explain procedures necessary to obtain funding;